-Spicy Beef Salad Recipe
+Spicy Beef Salad

 This recipe was inspired by my love of spicy flavors and light, nutritious entrees.
 The pretty salad has an appealing variety of textures.
 I make it year-round because it's fast and easy to prepare after a long day at work. —Peggy Allen, Pasadena, California

 Total TimePrep: 10 min. + freezing Cook: 20 min.

 - 1/3 cup fresh lime juice